sandilejiyane3/networking-journey/README.md

 # Networking Journey 🌐

 Welcome!
+I'm Sandile Jiyane.
+I'm transitioning into IT with a focus on IT Support, Networking, and Security.

 This repository documents my networking learning journey as I work toward IT support and networking roles, including foundational knowledge for Cisco CCNA certification.

 ---